Hexagon/pup/docs/examples/basic/README.md

 ---
 layout: page
-title: "Appendix: Basic example"
+title: "Appendix: Server/Cron task example"
 ---

 # Basic example

-The example at [/docs/examples/basic](https://github.com/hexagon/pup/docs/examples/basic]runs a Deno server script as a continuously monitored and restarted process, and a Deno task script executing every 5 seconds based on a cron schedule.
+The example at [/docs/examples/basic](https://github.com/hexagon/pup/docs/examples/basic) runs a Deno server script as a continuously monitored and restarted process, and a Deno task script executing every 5 seconds based on a cron schedule.
 Both processes have logging configurations, with the second process having custom logger settings which enable the periodic process to write its logs to separate files.